 It’s like Christmas morning for any writer, and this weekend I finally got back some beta-reading critiques from a friend on a novel manuscript of mine.
 Getting your story torn to shreds is always a fun thing to go through as you revisit it for the first time in a while.
 Highly recommended for all writers.

 This friend is no mere commenter.
+No simple beta-reading fellow.

 This friend is on a level of story commenting far beyond that of mere mortals.
 Here is a selection of just few of them, completely divorced from context: